B2B customer journey

 Today’s digital world has paved the way for companies to use data-driven approaches to gain deeper insights into customer behavior and interaction patterns.

-For example, heatmaps can show you the areas your website is getting the most attention or clicks.
+For example, heatmaps can show you the areas your website and client portal are getting the most attention or clicks.
 Also, Google Analytics can provide data on user demographics, successful lead gen channels, and popular pages.
-Gathering this data can help you understand how customers are engaging with your website and identify areas of improvement.
+Gathering this data can help you understand how customers are engaging with your platforms and identify areas of improvement.

 Customer reviews and user surveys